Cacti/documentation/General-Installing-Instructions.md

 - FreeBSD ports - compilation could last long time, but without invariant dependencies

-For both ways, cacti has a lot of dependendent packages, you don't need install nothing more.
+For both ways, cacti has a lot of dependent packages, you don't need to install anything else.
 Everything is prepared.

 - For packages you need only:
 ```sh